quantumseeker/links/README.md

 ## Reference List
-# These are links I've begun compiling on June 15, 2021.
+# These are links I've begun compiling.
 Feel Free to peruse and see if anything interests you.

 **06/15/21**